printf

 The following conversion types are supported:

 • %f: outputs real numbers.
-The data types that can be printed are float/half/bfloat16_t.
+The supported data types for printing are float, half, and bfloat16_t.

 • %s: outputs strings.